 You can search by journal title or by subject.
-For more information, consult this tutorial.
+For more information, consult this tutorial from Clarivate.

 The Eigenfactor score ranks the importance of a journal by assessing its entire network of citations.
 This indicator is calculated using an algorithm similar to the one used by Google.

 The SCImago Journal and Country Rank (SJR) provides an indicator showing the visibility of the journals indexed in the Scopus database.
 This indicator was developed by SCImago based on the algorithm Google PageRank.
-SJR also provides bibliometric data (number of citations, self-citations, citations per document, and h-index) for more than 230 countries.
+SJR also provides bibliometric data (number of citations, self-citations, citations per document, and h-index) for more than 28 000 journals and more than 230 countries.